The Top 5 Musical Instruments of Latin America| 17 January, 2020

 When another wooden stick is pressed and moved across the cuts, a musical sound is produced.
 In the modern version of this instrument, the whole setup is converted into a metal piece where springs act as cuts on the surface.
 The instrument is played with a small metal rod, just like the traditional version.
 The modernization resulted in better sound and a higher volume of the musical notes.

-Well, traditional or modern, a musical instrument is a musical instrument, the one which connects a human being to the music.
+Well, traditional or modern, a musical instrument is a musical instrument, the one which connects a human being to the music, and in this case royalty free Latin music.
 Although these instruments might be of the old school, they are still widely used and preferred by artists all over the world.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp